CharlesKnell/Yahoo-Finance-Portfolio-Analyzer/README.md

 ## Yahoo Finance Portfolio Analyzer
 ## A Program in Python

-#### The purpose of this program is to show you the annualized gain for all stocks in your portfolio which have been held for some minimum number of years.
+#### The purpose of this program is to show you the annualized gain for all stocks in your portfolio which have been held for a user specified minimum number of years.
 #### Stocks picked by the best stock pickers should be held a minimum of 5 years.
 I have personally found this to be an excellent investment strategy.
 #### To use this program, you must first enter your stock data into a Yahoo Finance Portfolio.
 A v2.0 portfolio is recommended.